GoogleCloudPlatform/cloud-for-marketing/marketing-analytics/predicting/future-customer-value-segments/README.md

 The solution consists of Cloud Dataflow templates that can be run using different parameters to customize the execution of the pipeline.
-The following procedure explains how to install the Cloud Dataflow templates in a GCP project.
+The following steps explain how to install the Cloud Dataflow templates in a GCP project.
 Alternatively, the solution can also be run on-prem using Apache Beam.